Topics on this page

 However, in Maryland, there is no specific law declaring a member of the military emancipated from his/her parents.
 The Supreme Court of Maryland (formerly the Court of Appeals) notes that "Whether the entering of a dependent child into the military service constitutes an emancipation falls under the general principle that whether emancipation has occurred in a given case is a factual question."
 In other words, the answer depends on the specific facts of each case.
 If it can be shown that the parents continued to support the minor after s/he entered the military, there is less chance that the minor will be considered emancipated.

 Read the Law: Bradford v.
 Futrell, 225 Md.
 512 (1961)

 Entering a Military Academy

-In Maryland, sometimes it is necessary to look at what judges in other states have decided to give some idea of what a judge in Maryland might say.
-These cases can give you some idea of possible considerations, even though they do not directly apply to Maryland.
+Sometimes it is necessary to look at what judges in other states have decided to give some idea of what a judge in Maryland might say.
+These cases can give you some possible considerations, even though they do not directly apply to Maryland.

-For example, courts in other states have looked at whether entering a military academy (such as West Point or Annapolis) constitutes "entering the armed services".
-And therefore the minor should be considered emancipated.
+For example, courts in other states have looked at whether entering a military academy (such as West Point or the Naval Academy) constitutes "entering the armed services".
+If it does, then the minor should be considered emancipated.
 In Ohio, one court in a support modification action decided that entering an academy is not the same as entering the military.
-Howard v.
+See Howard v.
 Howard, 80 Ohio App.
-3d 832, 610 N.E.2d 1152 (1992)
+3d 832, 610 N.E.2d 1152 (1992).

 It is not clear how a judge might decide this in Maryland.
-An attorney can help you to decide whether you might need to take court action and what your chances are of showing emancipation by virtue of entry into military academy.
+Talking to an attorney can help you to decide whether you might need to take court action and what your chances are of showing emancipation by virtue of entry into military academy.